 In surveys conducted with more than 80,000 young people around the world, it could be seen that the prevalence of depression and anxiety symptoms during COVID-19 doubled, compared to pre-pandemic estimates.
-The survey was published in JAMA Pediatrics, and according to its results, moderator analyzes revealed that prevalence rates were higher when collected later in the pandemic, in older adolescents, and girls.
+The survey was published in JAMA Pediatrics, and according to its results, moderator analyses revealed that prevalence rates were higher when collected later in the pandemic, in older adolescents, and girls.

 Before the COVID-19 pandemic, rates of clinically significant generalized anxiety and depressive symptoms in large cohorts of youth were approximately 11.6% and 12.9%, respectively.
 Since COVID-19 was declared an international public health emergency, young people around the world have experienced dramatic disruptions in their daily lives.